OLD HARTLEPOOL - HERUTEU

 The statue of Andy Capp.
-This loveable cartoon character can be seen outside the Harbour of Refuge Public house in Croft Terrace.
+This loveable cartoon character can be seen outside The Pot House public house in Croft Terrace.
+The current owners of the pub have officially named it The Pot House changing it from its original name of The Harbour of Refuge.

 The Sebastopol Cannon.
 I suppose I could subtitle this photograph 'From Russia with Love' as the plaque in old Hartlepool reads: A Trophy from Sebastopol - This cannon was captured from the Russian Army at the battle of Sebastopol during the Crimean War (1854-56).
 In October 1857, the then Secretary of State, Lord Panmure, offered the cannon to Hartlepool Borough Council who gratefully accepted it.
 The cannon was transported from London on the steam ship 'Margaret' at a total cost of £2.19s.3d., and, after a year's delay, arrived at Hartlepool in September, 1858.